 Prior to joining AXA, he served as Chief Executive Officer of Zurich Insurance Group in Switzerland and a Member of the Management Board of AXA Winterthur in Switzerland.
 He also worked at the Boston Consulting Group as a consultant for the banking and insurance sector in Germany and abroad.
 In addition, he was named a Young Global Leader of the World Economic Forum in 2008.

 He has been a member of the Bertelsmann Stiftung Board of Trustees since January 2016.

 Dr. Ralph Heck, 56, joined the Bertelsmann Stiftung Board of Trustees in 2012.
-A director at McKinsey, he has been with the management consulting firm for some 30 years, where he is an expert on helping companies develop and implement change processes.
+As a director at McKinsey, he had been with the management consulting firm for some 30 years, an expert on helping companies develop and implement change processes.
 Born in Belgium, he received his PhD in engineering management from the University of Karlsruhe’s department of economics.
 He also has many years of experience working in international settings.